NVIDIA/data-science-stack/README.md

 New environments and containers will be tagged with the version of the script, so the old ones will not be modified.

+Environments and containers are large, to clean up old ones use:

+* Containers - `docker images` and `docker rmi ...`
+* Local Conda environments - `conda env list` and `conda env remove ...`

 ### Testing